MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 ![Screenshot of Experimentation at a Glance](media/tutorials/playFab-Experimentation-at-a-glance.png "Experimentation at a Glance")

-PlayFab’s Experiments enables to run multiple concurrent experiments in managed and controlled randomization manner.
+PlayFab’s Experimentation enables to run multiple concurrent experiments in managed and controlled randomization manner.
 In the process,

 - A unique identifier for each running experiment’s variant groups called variant ID is tagged to each player profile.
 These variant IDs enables you to assign different treatments via any client or server-side code
 - Each variant group is supported and defined by variables.
 These variables are attributes on variant groups that allow you to bundle a different set of game experience via parameterization
-- The computation of the experiment for reliable results takes care of statistical significance level
+-	Reliable computation of results of an experiment with statistical significance  calculation
-- Despite your best attempt to in-flight the traffic to suitable audience, there are certain cases where ratio of traffic allocation is way off.
+-	Detection of issues when the targeted audience traffic is way off.
+This is often caused by a treatment causing crashes or affecting logging.
 PlayFab’s experimentation feature flags such issues enabling you to run reliable experiment

 ## Quick Start

 ### Create an Experiment

 An experiment is created to compare a control variant against one or more treatment variant (up to 9).
-The experiment is controlled and managed as the target audience is as per the user-input.
+The experiment is managed through a target audience controlled by the user.

 From the Game Manager:
 - Navigate to your **Title**